 Psychologists in Private Practice

-Psychologists' assessments can help in diagnosing mental health disorders and provide an in-depth understanding of the psychiatric patient assessment's present functioning.
+psychiatric patient assessment's present functioning.
 They usually involve an interview with a psychologist, followed by a detailed review of the patient's documentation.

 In clinical settings, assessment psychologists are in great demand.
 For instance, school districts require assessments to determine if a student has difficulties.
 They also provide forensic evaluations and serve as consultants to determine if an individual is eligible to receive Social Security benefits.